dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 Disable any VPN software when playing DCS multiplayer.

 Third party antivirus such as Kaspersky, BitDefender, McAfee, Norton, MalwareBytes, etc. is not recommended.
-These cause problems with DCS in particular because they flag the Digital Rights Management (DRM) encryption of the game files as a possible threat and quarantine or delete game files randomly.
-Third party antivirus also tends to cause general performance issues.
-We recommend using the default Microsoft Defender antivirus, and [optionally adding an exception for DCS.](#exclude-dcs-from-microsoft-defender-antivirus)
+These third party programs cause a lot of general system performance problems for gaming.
+We recommend using the default Microsoft Defender antivirus, and [adding an exception for DCS.](#exclude-dcs-from-microsoft-defender-antivirus)

 ## Intel CPU Tweaks